+These are bar tops you just can’t take your eyes off, from the over-the-top ornate to the impressively high-tech to the straight-up clever.
 Move that bowl of peanuts and cocktail napkin aside.
-You won’t want to miss one square inch of these seven bars topped with everything from deep-sea fossils to antique curiosities from the 1920s.
+You won’t want to miss one square inch of these six bars tops, featuring everything from deep-sea fossils to antique curiosities from the 1920s.

-It goes without saying that lighting can affect the vibe of a bar.
+We all know lighting can affect the vibe of a bar.
 Too bright and guests feel self-conscious and unable to relax.
-Too dim and they can’t see the menu let alone what they’re drinking.
-State-of-the-art technology from C Walters Design at this upscale hotel bar at Hotel VIA gives the bartender carte blanche to control the mood and aesthetic.
-A custom-cast glass bar top with customizable LED under-lighting is joined by lights on backbar shelves that can make the space go from vibrant and energetic to chilly and loungy at the flick of a switch.
+Too dim and they can’t see the menu, let alone what they’re drinking.
+State-of-the-art technology from C Walters Design at this upscale hotel bar gives the bartender carte blanche to control the mood and aesthetic.
+A custom-cast glass bar top with customizable LED under-lighting, plus lights on backbar shelves, make the space go from vibrant and energetic to chill and lounge-y at the flick of a switch.

-This Seattle restaurant gives a nod to the city’s beer scene with multiple art installations touting bottle caps, a 12th Man beer can wall and a Jimmy Hendrix mural.
-The bar top was designed by Julie Coyle Art Associates using recycled caps from many Washington breweries and was even part of a Hoppy Holiday contest for guests to guess the exact number of caps.
-“It took a lot of dedicated drinking from the team to provide all of those beer caps!” says general manager Brian McFarland.Continue to 5 of 7 below.
+This Seattle restaurant gives a nod to the city’s beer scene with multiple art installations touting bottle caps, a 12th Man beer-can wall and a Jimmy Hendrix mural.
+The bar top was designed by Julie Coyle Art Associates using recycled caps from Washington breweries.
+(One year, a Hoppy Holiday contest asked guests to guess the exact number of caps.)